agilecrm/agile-popups/README.md

 ###Contact Data

 For these set of conditions to work, you should have already setup visitor tracking on your website explained here - https://github.com/agilecrm/javascript-api (in section 1).
-There conditions work only for visitors who are already being tracked and a contact is present for them in Agile CRM.
+There conditions work only for visitors who are already being tracked and exist as a Contact in Agile CRM.
 - Tag:
 Checks the tags for the contact in your Agile CRM
 - Tag and Created Date:
-Checks the tag and its creation date in Agile CRM (example, people who have ‘Signup’ tag in last 1 month)
+Checks the tag and its creation date in Agile CRM (for example, people who have the ‘Signup’ tag in the last one month)
 - Score:
-Checks for the Score value of the contact.
+Checks for the value of the Lead Score of the contact.
 - Created:
-This checks for the contact creation date in Agile CRM.
+Checks for the contact creation date in Agile CRM.
 - Company:
-Checks for the Company property of the Contact.
+Checks for the Company name of the Contact.
 - Job Title:
-Checks the job title of the contact
+Checks the job title of the contact.
 - Owner:
-Checks the owner of the contact
+Checks the owner of the contact (who would be a user of the CRM).
 - Custom Fields:
-You can use them to check the custom  field value of the contact.
+Checks the values in custom fields for the contact.
 Only the custom fields that defined as *searchable* will come up here.

 ##Defining Actions
 The defined actions are performed when all the conditions mentioned are satisfied.
 One can define multiple actions to be performed.